-Frameworks, crowns, and bridges and other prosthetics are returned to your dental office for fitting.
+Frameworks, crowns, bridges, and other prosthetics are returned to your dental office for fitting.
 If further processing is required by the dental lab, the workflow moves on to the next production stage, continuing until the final product is finished.

 Dental restorations created using a digital workflow are precision-made, keeping chairside adjustments to a minimum.
 A dental crown can take just 10 or 15 minutes or less to seat.